 There are many forms which may be required to evaluate student aid eligibility.
 At Tennessee Tech University a student must complete the Federal Application for Federal Student Aid (FAFSA) to begin the process of applying for aid.
-The student must submit the FAFSA directly to the Central Processing System (CPS) via FAFSA on the Web (www.fafsa.gov).
+The student must submit the FAFSA directly to the Central Processing System (CPS) via FAFSA on the Web (https://studentaid.gov/h/applyfor-aid/fafsa).

 Additional documents may be requested to complete processing of the aid request.
-Notification of these additional required documents is sent to students through email notification to their TTU email account.
+Notification of these additional required documents is sent to students through email notification to their Tennessee Tech email account.
 Listed below are documents which may be required, however, this is not an exhaustive list.

 - 1. Free Application of Federal Student Aid (FAFSA) a need analysis document published by the Department of Education.
 Information is sent to the Central Processing Service (CPS) for an analysis of the expected family contribution (EFC).
 Students receive a Student Aid Report (SAR) which shows the results of the analysis.
-Federal aid may only be awarded based on the official results of the FASFA. - 2.
-Students are not required to provide copies of SAR's to Tennessee Tech since we receive electronic copies via EDExpress.
+Federal aid may only be awarded based on the official results of the FAFSA. - 2.
+Students are not required to provide copies of SAR's to Tennessee Tech since we receive electronic copies via the dataload process through EDConnect.
 The institutional copy is called the Institutional Student Information Record (ISIR). - 3.
 Federal Direct Loan Application (Subsidized and Unsubsidized) students who are awarded Federal Direct Loans must complete Master Promissory Notes (MPNs) if they are new borrowers.
 First-time borrowers must complete loan entrance counseling requirements as well.
-Entrance counseling is completed electronically by going to www.studentloans.gov.
+Entrance counseling is completed electronically by going to studentaid.gov.
 Once the student completes this process, we will receive a confirmation electronically.
 The Loan Processor is responsible for collecting this data and updating the student's file.

 In addition to entrance counseling, students are required to complete exit counseling.
-Information can be found on our website at www.tntech.edu/financialaid, click Types of Aid, click on Loans and then select Entrance/ Exit Counseling.
+Information can be found on our website at tntech.edu/financialaid, click Types of Aid, click on Loans and then select Entrance/ Exit Counseling.